 Choosing the best soil for rubber plants is pretty simple.
 Just purchase a standard potting mix that allows for good drainage.

-There is no reason to spend extra money on specialized mixes, because the rubber plant is very tolerant to a wide variety of soil conditions.
+There is no reason to spend extra money on specialized mixes, because the rubber tree plant is very tolerant to a wide variety of soil conditions.

 Due to their large surface area, the leaves can become dusty and dirty pretty quickly.
 This not only looks bad, but it also inhibits healthy growth.
 So it’s important to clean them as a part of your regular rubber plant care routine.